Universities

 Studying medicine in Ireland is demanding and has an excellent reputation.
 The universities are world-class and their excellent teaching and research is internationally recognised.
 Teaching is provided by highly trained staff, most of whom work in practice.

-Most universities offer the opportunity to gain additional experience abroad (e.g. Australia, USA and Canada).
-In summer elective courses or during a semester abroad, you can familiarise yourself with studying and the medical system in other countries.
+Most of the universities offer the opportunity to gain additional experience abroad (e.g. Australia, the USA and the UK).
+Canada).
+In summer elective courses or in a Semester abroad you can familiarise yourself with studying and the medical system in other countries.

 EU-wide recognition